A fiducial approach to nonparametric deconvolution problem: discrete case: Introduction

 We propose a novel fiducial approach to modeling the distribution function $F$ of $\Theta$ nonparametrically.
-In particular, we propose a computationally efficient algorithm to sample from the {\em generalized fiducial distribution} (GFD) (i.e., a distribution on a set of of distribution functions), and use the generated samples to construct statistical procedures.
-The pointwise median of the GFD is used as a point estimate, and appropriate quantiles of the GFD evaluated at a given point provide pointwise confidence intervals.
+In particular, we propose a computationally efficient algorithm to sample from the {\em generalized fiducial distribution} (GFD) (i.e., a distribution on a set of distribution functions), and use generated samples to construct statistical procedures.
+The pointwise median of the GFD is used as point estimate, and appropriate quantiles of the GFD evaluated at a given point provide pointwise confidence intervals.
 We also study the theoretical properties of the fiducial distribution.
-Extensive simulations in various scenarios show that the proposed fiducial approach is a good alternative to existing methods, including Efron's $g$-modeling.
-We apply the proposed fiducial approach to intestinal surgery data to estimate the probability of each satellite site being malignant for a patient.
-The resulting fiducial estimate of distribution function reflects the observed patterns of raw data.
+Extensive simulations in various scenarios show that the proposed fiducial approach is a good alternative to existing methods such as Efron's $g$-modeling.
+We apply the proposed fiducial approach to intestinal surgery data to estimate the probability of each satellite site being malignant for the patient, see \cite{10.1093/biomet/asv068} for the empirical Bayes approach.
+The resulting fiducial estimate of \yifan{the} distribution function reflects the observed patterns of raw data.

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:method}, we present the mathematical framework for the fiducial approach to the nonparametric deconvolution problem.
-In Section~\ref{sec:theory}, we establish an asymptotic theory that verifies the frequentist validity of the proposed fiducial approach.
+The remainder of the article is organized as follows.
+In Section~\ref{sec:method}, we present the mathematical framework for the fiducial approach to nonparametric deconvolution problem.
+In Section~\ref{sec:theory}, we establish an asymptotic theory which verifies the frequentist validity of the proposed fiducial approach.
 Extensive simulation studies are presented in Section~\ref{sec:simulation}.
-We illustrate our method using intestinal surgery data in Section~\ref{sec:realdata}.
+We also illustrate our method using intestinal surgery data in Section~\ref{sec:realdata}.
 The article concludes with a discussion of future work in Section~\ref{sec:discussion}.
-Some technical results and additional simulations are provided in the Appendix and Supplementary Material.
+Some needed technical results and additional simulations are provided in the Appendix and Supplementary Material.